 Various electronics utilized in aircraft systems, including control panels, connections, sensor housing, and instrument cluster components, are frequently produced using CNC machining.
 These pieces need to be machined with extreme precision for appropriate operation, electrical connection, and component integration.

 The electrical, instrumentation, and navigation systems used in airplanes are called avionics.
-To accommodate different components and assure electromagnetic shielding, avionics enclosures need exact cuts, holes, and mounts, features that can only be produced using CNC machining.
+To accommodate different components and assure electromagnetic shielding, avionics enclosures need exact cuts, holes, and mounts, features that can only be produced using aerospace CNC machining.

 Structural Components